iths-moa-granberg/iths-slutprojekt-javascript/README.md

-# Slutprojekt JavaScript
+# Sudoku

-## Description
-Sudoku generater and solver
+Sudoku generator and solver built with vanilla Javascript.

-## Features
-Generate sudoku

-Solve sudoku

-extra:

-Difficulty levels

-extraextra:

-Possibility to solve manually

-Save unfinished to localstorage

-## Libraries
-no